Periwinkle (Vinca minor)

 Growth Rate Moderate

-Sun Exposure Partial Shade - Full Sun
+Sun Exposure Full Shade - Full Sun

 Moisture Tolerance - Medium

-Zones 4a - 8b
+Zones 4a - 8b (Usually hardy to -30° F)

 Bloom Period Spring, can rebloom a bit in Summer